Troubleshooting Edge VM Configuration Mismatch Alarm in UI

 9. "Memory Reservation percentage"

-Alarm 3: Edge Node Settings and vSphere Settings are changed
+Alarm 3: Edge Node Settings and vSphere Settings have been changed

 Alarm 4: Edge vSphere Location Mismatch

-An alarm will be raised when user uses vMotion to move Edge VMs.
-The datastore ("Storage Id") and/or compute cluster id ("Compute Id") parameters of Edge Node in vSphere will be changed when Edge VM is moved.
-Thus, when these Edge node vSphere settings parameters on vCenter and Edge Node MP intent are found to be different, then alarm will be raised.
-Thus, if any (or all) of below fields is changed then this alarm is raised.
+An alarm will be raised when a user uses vMotion to move Edge VMs.
+The datastore ("Storage Id") and/or compute cluster id ("Compute Id") parameters of the Edge Node in vSphere will be changed when the Edge VM is moved.
+Thus, when the Edge node vSphere settings parameters in vCenter and the Edge Node MP intent differ, an alarm will be raised.
+Thus, if any (or all) of the following fields are changed, then this alarm is raised.

 1. "Compute Id"